 Remember that you do have a wide range of options in buying a good HEPA vacuum cleaner, and it is important that you compare a few models before you actually buy one.
 Following are our recommendations.

 - HEPA Stick Vacuum – Dyson V8 Absolute Cord-Free Vacuum

 - HEPA Upright Vacuum – Miele Dynamic U1 Jazz Vacuum Cleaner

 - HEPA Canister Vacuum – Miele Complete C3 Calima Canister Vacuum Cleaner

-The HEPA filter may be removable for cleaning or may be disposable for replacement after one or two years.
-True HEPA filters operate at an efficiency of 99.7% but there are now HEPA like filters that will operate at an efficiency of 70 – 80%.
-These filters will be less expensive than a true HEPA filter and indeed may be sufficient for your needs if there is no one in your household with a medical conditions to consider.
+The HEPA filter may be removable for cleaning or maybe disposable for replacement after one or two years.
+True HEPA filters operate at an efficiency of 99.7% but there are now HEPA-like filters that will operate at an efficiency of 70 – 80%.
+These filters will be less expensive than a true HEPA filter and indeed may be sufficient for your needs if there is no one in your household with a medical condition to consider.

-Choosing a HEPA filter vacuum will have more advantages compare to cleaners without HEPA filter.
+Choosing a HEPA type of cleaner will have more advantages compare to cleaners without it.
 This is especially important for those that asthma and/or allergy sufferers.

 These vacuum cleaners are used extensively, in homes and businesses alike, and help keep our indoors dust and allergen-free.
 While almost all HEPA vacuum cleaners essentially work in the same fashion, you should know that this is not a set standard and neither is it regulated by any governing body, so any vacuum cleaner manufacturer can claim that its vacuum cleaners have HEPA filters.